 If your new carrier offers to pay off your existing service, ask if they will cover any early termination fees (ETFs) and the cost of buying out the contract.
 For example, some major carriers offer a certain amount per line to buy out existing contracts or will cover up to a certain amount per line on early termination fees.
 Be specific when talking to your new carrier about any hidden fees and have them clearly explain what will — and won’t — be covered in the switch.

-As you consider switching providers, keep these tips in mind if you plan to keep your current phone number.
+As you consider switching phone carriers, keep these tips in mind if you plan to keep your current phone number.
 With a little preparation, you can quickly and easily have your old number working on your new phone with your new provider.